arista-netdevops-community/atd-avd/README.md

   <img src='docs/imgs/cv_ansible_logo.png' alt='Arista CloudVision and Ansible'/>
 </p>

-To access an ATD topology, please contact your Arista representative.
+To access an ATD topology, please get in touch with your Arista representative.

 ## Lab topology

-The diagram below shows that the ATD lab topology consists of two Spines, four Leafs, and two Hosts.
+The diagram below shows that the ATD lab topology has two data centers.
+We will only leverage DC1 in this example.

 <p align="center">
   <img src="docs/imgs/atd-topo.png" alt="ATD Lab Topology" width="600"/>